 Wix is the third most popular CMS after WordPress and Shopify.
 The platform successfully serves many small-scale websites of different types (ecommerce, blogs, local businesses, etc.).

 Wix is pretty easy to use — the drag-and-drop editor lets you build an appealing website without any special coding skills.
 The admin interface is quite simple, too, and Wix’s in-built SEO wizard easily covers the basics of search optimization.

 Still, all comes with a price.
-Many SEOs and site owners criticize Wix when it comes to advanced search optimization.
+Many SEOs and site owners criticize Wix when it comes to advanced search optimization and technical SEO.
 Users complain about the PageSpeed issues with Wix websites, and limited scalability is also not the aspect to be happy with.

 In today’s post, I’m going to find out if it’s all true about Wix’s shortcomings and show you how to SEO a Wix website to make it near-to-perfect for Google and users.

 Once you create a Wix account and start working on your brand new website, you first need to choose what it’s going to look like.